ivanaugusto09/ivanaugusto09/README.md

 ### Hi!
 Welcome :) 👋

-My name is Ivan Augusto and I have a degree in Computer Information Systems and currently MSc Student in Computer Science
+- 👨 🏻‍🎓My name is Ivan Augusto and I have a degree in Computer Information Systems and currently MSc Student in Computer Science
 - ‎‍💻Front-end developer

 ## ⚡ Tecnologias